Induction1/PlanetaryBoundaries/README.md

 # Enhanced Planetary Boundaries

-This research project is about creating an enhanced Planetary Boundaries with detailed information of nonrenewable energy stocks and critical metal consumptions.
+This research project is about creating an enhanced Planetary Boundaries with detailed information of nonrenewable energy stocks and critical metal consumptions.<br>
 The main doc link for research collaboration is [here](https://docs.google.com/spreadsheets/d/1BQxb_64Y3AaJucbi4gKFQSzHyF9mcKbcQFAaD9j6oKM/edit?usp=sharing) which was used for discussion with Professor Thomas Gregor and sharing the data discovered in the research.

+## Abstract
+Since 2009, Planet Boundaries have provided a framework of understanding the potential of human activities causing non-linear, abrupt environment changes at the continental to planetary scale.
+Since its original publication, it is widely agreed that several boundaries of the global change processes were crossed including climate change, loss of biosphere integrity, land-system change, altered biogeochemical cycles.
+This study extends the Planet Boundaries by identifying the imminent risks of the depletion of nonrenewable energies and critical metals through the study of their global production, consumption and reserves.<br>
+**Key Words**: Planetary Boundaries, nonrenewable resources

 ## Graph Generation